Am I Married? – Marital Status in Texas

 Bigamy

-An adult is only able to be married to one person at a time all other marriages are void. the Texas Family Code holds that the first marriage is the only valid marriage.
-Any marriage entered into by a person after the first valid marriage is void by definition.
+Bigamy in Texas dictates that an adult can only be legally married to one person at a time, rendering all subsequent marriages void while the first remains valid.
+The Texas Family Code affirms that the first marriage stands as the only valid one.
+Therefore, any marriage entered into after the first, while it still exists, is void by law.

 The consequence of remaining in a relationship while an earlier marriage is still valid means: